First night in the hospital with a spinal cord injury.

 Hampstead Hospital Rehabilitation Hospital.

 The rehabilitation was a challenge, as it included hydrotherapy, physiotherapy, occupational therapy, gym and having to eat hospital food.
-It involved learning how to take care of the morning routines of toileting, showering and dressing.
+It involved learning to take care of the morning routines of toileting, showering and dressing.
 I slept from 9 pm until 7 am, and each day I felt exhausted.
-It was great to get my own wheelchair and the freedom to push myself around.
+It was great to get my wheelchair and the freedom to push myself around.

 ‘The issue I have is that since the time of the accident NOT A SINGLE REPRESENTATIVE OF THE SCHOOL HAS BEEN TO VISIT MY HUSBAND.
 Need I say more, this is a complete insult to him and me.
 It’s one thing to have a tragic accident occur on your property, but not to acknowledge it or even speak to the person who has been hurt, is either saying that you deny it happened, or even worse, that you couldn’t care less.
 The fact that the principal has referred to John in his school newsletters, giving the impression that he is up to date on John’s progress just makes it all the worse.’